PlanterApp/planter_blog/content/posts/grow-amazing-alliums/index.md

 Garlic will emerge and start to grow in springtime.
 Hardneck garlic will shoot up a curly stem with a flower bud on top called a ‘scape’.
 Garlic scapes should be removed when they start to curl, to allow the plant to focus energy on bulb development.
 Garlic scapes are delicious and can be used in any recipe that calls for garlic!

 Garlic is ready to harvest once several of its leaves start to wither and die.
 In some cases garlic can be pulled directly from the soil and in other cases a pitchfork might be in order!
-Cut off the leaves and roots, gently wipe off any surface dirt, and leave them to dry for two weeks before storing.
+Cut off the leaves and roots, gently wipe off any surface dirt, and allow them to dry for two weeks before storing.

 ![A pair of hands using shears to snip off garlic stems](garlic-harvest.jpg)